catearcher/GitCheatSheet/README.md

   # Commit changes and write a commit message.
   # Example: `git cm "This is my commit summary"`
   cm = commit -a -m

+  # Shows an overview of file changes of the current branch compared to master
+  changes = diff --stat master...HEAD

   ## Some short aliases for simple commands that are used frequently
   re = reset --hard HEAD